Jacob van Heemskerck: The East Indies

-Heemskerck later commanded several voyages to the East Indies, setting up trading posts on islands there.
+Heemskerck later served as a vice admiral, protecting Dutch merchant shipping on voyages to China and the Dutch East Indies and taking part in the second Dutch expedition to Indonesia.
 On 1 May 1598, Heemskerck set out from Texel in a fleet of eight ships bound for the East and returned to Texel on 19 May 1600.
 He sailed out again the following year in a combined fleet of thirteen ships with Admiral Wolphert Harmensz.
 The fleet split at the Azores, with Harmensz going to Mauritius and Heemskerck heading straight for the Moluccas.

 On 25 February 1603, three Dutch ships under Heemskerck's command attacked and captured a Portuguese merchant carrack, Santa Catarina, off the Eastern coast of Singapore.
 The Admiralty of Amsterdam's subsequent decision to take the ship and her cargo as a prize, despite Portugal's demands, became the casus belli for the Dutch–Portuguese War that lasted until 1663.

 J. K. J. de Jonge described Heemskerck as "less of a rough sailor, more of a Drake or a Cavendish, a gentleman adventurer, somewhat proud and lofty, but polished and afraid of naught."
 When reproached by a factor in Madura for risking the company's property, Heemskerck responded, "Where we risk our lives, the gentlemen of the Company must risk their ships and cargoes."
 He knew how to inspire his men with a blind confidence in himself.
 When Heemskerck was on board a vessel, the sailors felt safe.
 A battle they termed a "Heemskerck fight".

 Gibraltar

-Heemskerck later served as a vice admiral, protecting Dutch merchant shipping on voyages to China and the Dutch East Indies and taking part in the second Dutch expedition to Indonesia.
-He died as a result of leg wounds caused by a cannonball, during the Battle of Gibraltar, an engagement in which a Spanish fleet of 21 vessels was entirely destroyed.
-Heemskerck's body was returned to Amsterdam to be buried with full honours at Oude Kerk, Amsterdam.
-His suit of armour—minus a thigh plate shattered by the fatal cannonball—is on display in the Rijksmuseum in Amsterdam.
+Heemskerck died as a result of leg wounds caused by a cannonball, during the Battle of Gibraltar, an engagement in which a Spanish fleet of 21 vessels was entirely destroyed.
+His body was returned to Amsterdam to be buried with full honours at Oude Kerk, Amsterdam.
+Heemskerck's suit of armour—minus a thigh plate shattered by the fatal cannonball—is on display in the Rijksmuseum in Amsterdam.